baphled/acceptable_model/README.md

 ### Displaying model associations

-In true DRY fashion there is not need define a links href as they will be looked up via our controllers.
+In true DRY fashion there is not need define a links HREF as they will be looked up via our controllers.

 Should be able to define associations that should include relationships